felipeclopes/felipeclopes.github.com/_posts/2012-10-29-how-stackoverflow-made-my-day.md

 Well, reading this e-mail made my effort on stackoverflow worth.
 Since I begin answering programmers questions in stackoverflow to retribute thousands of questions I found the answer immediatly in this awesome community, this was by far the gratest reward I ever received.

-### It happened with you
+### It happened to you

-So I'm sure it happened with you if you contribute on similar sites or even stackoverflow.
+So I'm sure it happened to you if you contribute on similar sites or even stackoverflow.
 I'm saying that because most of the times this happens you won't receive the e-mail because people feel shy of doing this.
 Anyways, you can be sure that you are helping hundres to thousants of people from similar situations.

 I feel lucky to read this e-mail and it made my day.
 That is why I decided to make my first post on this blog about what happened.